ericbeland/enhanced_errors/README.md

 a way I naturally will retain without requiring extra preparation I obviously didn't know to do.

 - EnhancedErrors won't interrupt CI, but it lets me know what happened _without_ reproduction steps
-- EnhancedErrors could, theoretically, also be fine in production (if data security, redaction, PII, access, and encryption concerns were all addressed.
+- EnhancedErrors could, theoretically, be fine in production (if data security, redaction, PII, access, and encryption concerns were addressed).
 Big list, but another option is to selectively enable targeted capture.
+The hooks provide a place to handle things of this sort.
 - Has decent performance characteristics
 - **Only** becomes active in exception raise/rescue scenarios